-Ky threw her hands above her head, curling her fingers into her palms and curling her tongue against the roof of her mouth.
-The breath had been soundly knocked from her lungs, the sense rattled from her mind, but ten seasons of lonely wandering had not washed away the memory of that scent, that voice.
+Ky threw her hands above her head, claws curling into her palms and her tongue pressed against the roof of her mouth.
+The breath had been soundly knocked from her lungs, the sense rattled from her mind, but ten seasons of lonely wandering had not washed away the memory of that bittersweet scent, that spellbinding voice.
 And no one, man or siren, had ever pulled her hair—or flung her to the ground in such a fashion.

 They would not dare.

 But this creature dared and had much reason, and bilious terror rose up in Ky's throat.
 If the cruel fingers had not been so tight, she might have retched for fear.
 Instead, she pressed herself lower into the mud to appear as small and harmless as possible; after all, she was only a Little Fish.